If you’ve had a baby, or several babies, you know your body goes through some major changes. I mean come on, you built a HUMAN inside your uterus!

-The ladies at Lunette Australia have got the inside scoop on everything you need to know about postpartum periods and using menstrual cups.
+The ladies at Lunette Australia give us the inside scoop on everything you need to know about postpartum periods and using menstrual cups.

-Although we want to say “yes, you’ll be period-free while you breastfeed!” there are still some people, like our Lunette President Cathy Chapman, who experienced a period while she breastfed and asked herself, “What the heck, I thought since I was breastfeeding I wouldn’t get my period until I stopped nursing?!”.
-This was especially surprising to her because breastfeeding is the biggest factor in determining when you’ll get your period next due to prolactin, the hormone responsible for breast-milk production, which STOPS ovulation.
-However, her second period came 6 months after she stopped breastfeeding.
-Needless to say, hormones are cray.
+This was especially surprising because breastfeeding is the biggest factor in determining when you’ll get your period due to prolactin, the hormone responsible for breast-milk production, which stops ovulation.
+However, her second period came six months after she stopped breastfeeding.
+Needless to say, hormones are crazy.

-We can’t speak for everyone, but most people who get their periods while they’re still breastfeeding might be because they aren’t nursing as often (which happens during the sleep training phase), or when you introduce solid foods to your baby, meaning you could be breastfeeding less!
+We can’t speak for everyone, but for most people who get their periods while they’re still breastfeeding it could be because they aren’t nursing as often.
+This happens during the sleep training phase.
+It can also occur when you introduce solid foods to your baby, meaning you could be breastfeeding less!

-Can I use a menstrual cup during my postpartum bleeding or periods?
+Can you use a menstrual cup during your postpartum bleeding or periods?

-We don’t recommend using your cup for the postnatal bleeding phase because of inflammation risk!
-PLEASE wait until your postpartum doctor appointment and ask for their opinion to see if your cervix is fully closed.
-If they give you the OK, then you’ll be ready to use your Lunette cup again!
+Wait until your postpartum doctor appointment and ask for their opinion to see if your cervix is fully closed.
+If they give you the okay, then you’ll be ready to use your Lunette cup again!

 Lunette is an international business with the goal of making your period a little easier using menstrual cups.
 Lunette menstrual cups are designed, developed and packaged with the environment at heart.
-It’s also the best alternative to disposable period products which pollute our planet.
+It’s also the best alternative to disposable period products, which pollute the planet.
 For more information, go to lunette.com.au